All Episodes

 I really don't.

-I think I think more and more people are repulsed by this.
+I think more and more people are repulsed by this.

-It's you talk about overkill.
+You talk about overkill.

-Um my point is all is not lost.
+My point is, all is not lost.

 What was that?

-No, no, no, she already knows that.
+She already knows that.

-You've forgotten the lockbox.
+You haven't forgotten the lockbox.

-Uh, Hillary's got testicle lockbox.
+Hillary's got a testicle lockbox.

-Doesn't matter about deflating or inflating.
+It doesn't matter about deflating or inflating.

-My question is, will there be Senate hearings on this?
+My question is: will there be Senate hearings on this?

-Hey, Joe Bite me weighed in on this.
+Hey, Joe Bite Me weighed in on this.

-Grab audio soundbite number twenty-nine this morning on CBS this morning, bite me, the vice president was on, and Gail King said, Hey, before we say goodbye, Mr. Vice President, what do you make of deflate gate?
+Bite me, the vice president was on, and Gail King said, hey, before we say goodbye, Mr. Vice President, what do you make of deflate gate?

 What did you allegedly think of those allegedly soft balls?